 - Prophylactic agents for opportunistic infections are started right away after the transplant surgery and continued for up to 3-6 months individualized to patient.

 - Recently replaced by new-onset diabetes after transplant (NODAT) term.

 - Glucocorticoid use can lead to steroid-induced diabetes.

-- Calcineurin inhibitors (commonly used for immunosuppression after transplantation), particularly tacrolimus, may be associated with beta cell injury, and can result in insulin resistance.
+- Calcineurin inhibitors (commonly used for immunosuppression after transplantation), particularly tacrolimus, may be associated with beta cell injury, and can directly affect transcriptional regulation of insulin expression.

-- Risk of PTDM is 53% greater in patients treated with tacrolimus compared to patients not treated with tacrolimus, and is dose-dependent
+- The risk of NODAT is 53% greater in patients treated with tacrolimus compared to patients not treated with tacrolimus, and is dose-dependent.

-- Risk of PTDM also increased when sirolimus (m-TOR inhibitor) is combined with a calcineurin inhibitor.
+- The risk of NODAT also increased when sirolimus (mTOR inhibitor) is combined with a calcineurin inhibitor.
 Sirolimus may alter beta cell function and diminish insulin sensitivity.